One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to use protein powder.

 So we get protein from food, but how do we actually use it to maintain the structure of our bodies?

-Our bodies break down the protein into amino acids, which are just smaller molecules.
+Our bodies break down the nutrient into amino acids, which are just smaller molecules.
 While I recommend complete protein supplements, there are also amino acid supplements that focus on a few of the more used amino acids.

-In order to have enough protein (and amino acids) for optimal muscle building conditions, you should intake of protein is 0.5 – 1 grams per lb of bodyweight every day.
+In order to have enough protein (and amino acids) for optimal muscle building conditions, you should intake 0.5 – 1 grams per lb of bodyweight every day.
 If you work out a lot, you should be closer to the 1 gram mark than the 0.5 end of that range.

 The Best Type of Protein Powder